yahoo/check-log4j/README.md

      Note version comparisons are only done for packages, which is why the above output incudes files ending in a seemingly non-vulnerable version.

+     To avoid mountpoint traversal on a Unix system where find(1) requires the -x flag to precede the paths:

+	   $ env CHECK_LOG4J_FIND_OPTS_PRE="-x" check-log4j
+	   No obvious indicators of vulnerability found.

+     To only search files newer than '/tmp/foo':

+	   $ env CHECK_LOG4J_FIND_OPTS_POST="-newer /tmp/foo" check-log4j
+	   No obvious indicators of vulnerability found.

 EXIT STATUS
      check-log4j will return 0 if the host was found not to be vulnerable and